AadishY/Aadish-Roulette/README.md

 > ### ⚠️ **Important Notice & Inspiration**
 > This game is **heavily inspired by Buckshot Roulette**.
 No model, textures or script have been used or extracted from the original game files; all visual assets are completely self-made.
 >
-> Some item and background sounds used in this project were found publicly online—they were **not** obtained via reverse engineering.
+> Some item sounds and background music used in this project were found publicly online—they were **not** obtained via reverse engineering.
 These sounds will be promptly removed if requested by the original creators.

 ---